Report Builder in SQL Server

-Report Builder is a tool for authoring paginated reports, for business users who prefer to work in a stand-alone environment instead of using Report Designer in Visual Studio.
-When you design a paginated report, you're creating a report definition that specifies where to get the data, which data to get, and how to display the data.
+Report Builder is a tool for authoring paginated reports, for business users who prefer to work in a stand-alone environment instead of using Report Designer in Visual Studio / SSDT.
+When you design a paginated report, you're creating a report definition that specifies what data to retrieve, where to get it, and how to display it.
 When you run the report, the report processor takes the report definition you have specified, retrieves the data, and combines it with the report layout to generate the report.
-You can preview your report in Report Builder and publish your report to a Reporting Services report server in native mode or in SharePoint integrated mode, where others can run it.
+You can preview your report in Report Builder.
+Then publish your report to a Reporting Services report server in native mode or in SharePoint integrated mode (2016 and earlier).

 This paginated report features a matrix with row and column groups, sparklines, indicators, and a summary pie chart in the corner cell, accompanied by a map with two sets of geographic data represented by color and by circle size.

 Jump-Start Report Creation

 Start with a shared dataset.
 Shared datasets are queries based on a shared data source and saved to a Reporting Services report server in native mode or in SharePoint integrated mode.

 Start with the Table, Matrix, or Chart wizard.
 Choose a data source connection, drag and drop fields to create a dataset query, select a layout and style, and customize your report.

 Start with the Map wizard to create reports that display aggregated data against a geographic or geometric background.
 Map data can be spatial data from a Transact-SQL query or an Environmental Systems Research Institute, Inc. (ESRI) shapefile.
 You can also add a Microsoft Bing map tile background.